tamnguyenbbt/Okapi/README.md

 * Easy to integrate with any Unit test framework
 * Ideal for setting up and running both locally and in any Continuous Integration environment
 * Smart search on traditional searching methods (id, class name, link text, xpath, etc.).
 For instance, "userName".GetTestObject().SendKeys("John") acts the same as "Id `userName`".GetTestObject().SendKeys("John").
-Okapi treats traditional searching mwethods such Id and class name as special cases of the advanced search by anchors algorithm where search element is also the anchor element.
+Okapi treats traditional searching methods such as Id and class name as special cases of the advanced search by anchors algorithm where search element is also the anchor element.
 * Supports user-defined actions, to extend/add the web interactive actions where Okapi has not provided yet.
 * Comes with FileDB functionality to save and share test data between tests and steps.
 * If you are a professional .Net/C# developer, you'd love the lambda methods/features of Okapi.
 It is a bit advanced for average automation testers using C# but it can help you write less to do more.